cobalthq/cobalt-product-public-docs/content/en/Methodologies/_index.md

 - Cobalt pentesters typically don't have the legal authorization or the necessary technical access to conduct in-depth testing on a third-party vendor's infrastructure.
 - If third-party components are included in the scope, Cobalt testers will focus on how they are integrated and configured within your environment, rather than attempting to uncover vulnerabilities within the third-party product itself.

-## Cobalt Testing and Traffic Details:
+## Cobalt Testing and Traffic Details

 The following outlines the typical traffic profile generated during a Cobalt engagement.